krishnangautham/CowinTool/README.md

 4. Download script.py and prop.properties files.
 Give valid values for all the fields in prop.properties file.

 5. Run "python script.py" from the location where you have downloaded script.py and prop.properties files.
-Tha machine should have python3 installed before running the script.
+The machine should have python3 installed before running the script.

 6. Screenshots are also attached on how to get values from sinch.